BACK TO THE TLADY'S HIDING PLACE

 It is not advisable to allow very small tortoises to hibernate for more than about 11 weeks, say from mid December until early March, so it is necessary to 'stretch' the summer at both ends using your indoor unit.
 This normally comes into use in September when the nights start cooling off and you will need to bring in the babies at night.
 Whilst the days are still warm, they can go outside during the day.
 (Be very careful when there is danger of frost - always bring them in).
 Gradually they will be spending more time in the indoor unit in which you need to simulate summer using the equipment described.
 Try to place the unit in a bright place and where the night time temperature is not less than 12°C.

-Between October and December, gradually shorten the day length (full spectrum light) a little at a time from 12 hours down to 8 (manually or using a time switch) and gradually decrease the temperature (basking light) by altering the setting on the thermostat or moving the light further away.
+Between October and December, gradually shorten the day length (full spectrum light or combi lamp) a little at a time from 12 hours down to 8 (manually or using a time switch) and gradually decrease the temperature (basking light or combi lamp) by altering the setting on the thermostat or moving the light further away.
 During this period they will gradually wind down their eating and activity.
 They are emptying their guts ready for hibernation.
 This is both natural and vital, and sufficient ambient heat is needed for this to take place; if not, there is danger that the tortoises will go into hibernation with a full gut, the commonest cause of hibernation fatalities.
 They know instinctively what to do and we should not encourage them to eat any more than they choose to at this time, rather the opposite.
 They need a period of three to four weeks (dependant on the tortoise's size) without food but with temperatures sufficiently high to continue digestion.
 A few warm shallow baths during this time will help them to 'empty down' and ensure they are sufficiently hydrated.
-As the night-time temperature should not fall below 10° or 12°C during this period, some additional background heat may be needed if the unit is in a very cool room.
+Sometimes the 'last poo' has a blob of mucus on the end.
+As the night-time temperature should not fall below 10° or 12°C during this period, some additional background heat may be needed if the unit is in a very cool room or a greenhouse.
 Do allow the temperature to drop at night, as this helps to signal to them that winter is coming.

 Because of this gradual winding down of day length and temperature they will spend a little longer each day hiding as they sense the approach of winter until finally they cease to emerge at all and are ready to hibernate.